geekxingyun/leetcode-cn-java-algorithm-solution/README.md

 ### 1.2.1 Using Maven

-if you are working with Maven,

-open pom.xml  with your intellij idea or eclipse.
+if you are working with Maven, open pom.xml  with your intellij idea or eclipse.

 then just write your code in initial module project.

 ### 1.2.2 Using Gradle

-if you are working with Gradle,

-open build.gradle with your intellij idea or eclipse.
+if you are working with Gradle, open build.gradle with your intellij idea or eclipse.

+then just write your code in initial module project.

 ## 1.5 Contributing